Saurinpatel20/Saurinpatel20/README.md

 I'm a University of Waterloo Computer Science Student from Ontario, Canada.
 I am an ambitious programmer and working on enhancing my skills in advanced level programming for full stack software development!

 ### 🎓 I am currently working on...
- * Creating a responsive website for my Github profile using HTML, CSS, and Javascript
+ * Creating a Desktop website for my Github profile using HTML, CSS, and Javascript
  * Learning C and Javascript

 ### 📫 How to reach me...